'People Lined Up Out The Doors And They’re Sick': COVID Patient Bottleneck Has Many Minnesotans Desperate

 Both families urge COVID-19 vaccines, boosters and masks in public settings that they believe will help prevent more people from being hospitalized.

-The hospital in Wyoming is one of 10 owned by Fairview, where half of that hospital system’s ICU capacity is filled with COVID-19 patients right now.MORE NEWS: With COVID Cases Surging, Thanksgiving Has Health Care Workers Concerned
+The hospital in Wyoming is one of 10 owned by Fairview, where half of that hospital system’s ICU capacity is filled with COVID-19 patients right now.MORE NEWS: COVID In Minnesota: Forest Lake Closes City Offices Amid Outbreak

 Children’s Minnesota says about a dozen kids with the virus are currently hospitalized.